 In order to prevent users from moving files from within a shared folder structure, there are a few options.
 While shift+Z is no longer an option, Google has introduced Drive Shortcuts and we recommend that users add a shortcut to a folder rather than moving the folder to a new location.

 The next option is to grant View access to the parent folder and give Edit access to the contained files.
 With this setup, users will still see the folder structure, but when they try and remove a file from the structure, they will not be able to do so.

-Lastly, you can utilize Team Drives.
-With Team Drives, only users with Full access can delete or move files.
+Lastly, you can utilize Shared Drives.
+With Shared Drives, only users with Full access can delete or move files.
 When deleting files, users are explicitly told that this will delete the file for Everybody.
-Editors can still create, upload or edit files, but they cannot move or delete a file.
-The main disadvantage here is that Team Drives does not support folder level permissions, but you can assign explicit file level permissions.
+Editors can still create, upload, or edit files, but they cannot move or delete a file.
+The main disadvantage here is that Team Drives does not support folder level permissions, but you can assign explicit file-level permissions.